Part 2

 Shatsheli-lambo unleashed storms short, but fierce, making up for brevity with intensity.

-The first storm heralded a daily cycle.
+The first few storms heralded a daily cycle.

 A welcome respite from the heat, for sure.